gideonlangat98/phase-4-debugging-network-requests-lab/README.md

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged: I did remove toy.destroy line of code to solve the delete method bug
+  - How I debugged: I did add #destroy action in config file  to solve the delete method bug